Thomas0176/Vehicle-Detection/writeup_template.md

 Note: I tried various things to overcome false positives, e.g. I tried class_weight parameter in my svc but it didn't really work... # svc = svm.SVC(kernel='linear', class_weight={0:.01, 1:.99})
-So I ended uo up just using a normal svc with fine tuning the C parameter of SVC classifier.
+So I ended up just using a normal svc with fine tuning the C parameter of SVC classifier.
 C controls the training accuracy and generalization.
-I tried to lower the values starting from 0.01 all the way to  C=0.0001 in the end.
+I tried to lower the values starting from 0.01 all the way to  C=0.0001 which I eventually used.
-'svc = svm.SVC(kernel='linear')''

 svc = svm.SVC(C=0.0001, kernel='linear')